sarahgumbe/WEEK10IP_KUBERNETES/explanation.md

 //Client Container

-Used a multi-stage build to separate the build environment from the production environment, allowed me to avoid including unnecessary build tools and files in the final image hence reducing the size of the image.

-Used node:14-alpine at the build stage ,as the base image, alpine is a variant of Node.js that is used in minimizing image size.
+Used node:18-alpine at the build stage ,as the base image, alpine is a variant of Node.js that is used in minimizing image size.

-Used node:14-alpine3.14 at the production stage ,as the base image, alpine is a variant of Node.js that is used in minimizing image size.

 #	Dockerfile directives used in the creation and running of each container.